Free education: On the Internet

 The Islamic Open University (IOU), a distance-learning higher education institution, offers tuition-free graduate and undergraduate degrees.
 A very modest registration fee is charged per semester, which is based on the human development index and thus varies from country to country.
 The IOU is offering one million scholarships for African youths by 2020.

 Nidahas Vidyalaya has started an initiative named Freedom College towards providing tuition-free education in Sri Lanka.

 Other examples

-Many students do not attend college because they cannot afford it.
-A study shows that eligible and skilled students who are worried about the increasing cost of college are 12 to 16 times more likely to quit college.

 Free education does not only take the form of publicly funded institutions like state universities.

 In France, philosopher Michel Onfray created the first non-governmental free education university since antiquity, in 2002, with his Université populaire de Caen in Normandy.
 His decision was triggered by the accession of far-right party Front National to the second round of the 2002 French presidential elections.
 Onfray stated that people need more political, historical and philosophical background education to be more conscious citizens.
 His university is run by an association loi 1901.

 In Iran, Nasra is a movement aiming to meet the learning needs of all children, youth and adults in 2018.
 This social movement focuses on digital media use and mental health and increase the skills of using the media for the public.